 The activity trail or grass area is not to be used before or after school.
-No playground equipment is to be used before or after school to ensure the safety of the parents and other children.
+No playground equipment is to be used before or after school to ensure the safety of the parents and other children waiting for the start of the school day.